pvlvld/Usof-Backend/docs/API.md

 - [ ] Create config service
 - [ ] Revise the list of allowed HTML tags for user input sanitization
 - [ ] Allow to buy "donator" user group.
 Stripe?
+- [ ] Logout and prevent logging in of banned users

 ## 🔐 Authentication Endpoints